 For example, a player might decide to call a pre-flop raise when out of position because they believe their „lucky“ hand will hit something, which is probably the worst reason to make any play.

 One of the reasons why artificial intelligence has proven to be such a fearsome opponent to expert poker players is the fact that it doesn‘t possess human weaknesses such as emotional decision making and superstitions.

 It doesn't attribute good fortune to a specific set of cards, and for this reason, it only plays the hands that have a positive expected value.

 It can adapt its game to play a wider range, though, depending on the level of the opponents.
 For example, if the other players are playing particularly tight, it represents an opportunity for the machine to play more aggressively.

 Every poker player worth his salt knows the range of cards they should be playing.
 Of course, it depends on the position and the level of your competition, but for the most part, it includes broadways, pocket pairs, and suited connectors.

 A machine such as Pluribus, which has beaten some of the best poker players in the world, would only play this range of hands pre-flop and much any hands that would not be seen as optimal.

 If players can drop the superstition and start thinking more like a machine, they will massively increase their chance of success.
 It would also help to try to control your emotions and not let them get the better of you.

 Machines don‘t get angry at a bad beat or feel like they need to bet big on the next hand to recover their losses.
-Someone who aspires to be a professional poker player should act with the same composure, and if you are wondering what hands to play, you can take always a look at hands guide.
+Someone who aspires to be a professional poker player should act with the same composure, and if you are wondering what hands to play, you can always take a look at the poker guide.